 Your agreement with us runs for 12 months from the date paid, unless other terms have been put in place.
 You may on the 11th month serve us with 30 days written notice to cancel your account- should we not receive your cancellation notice your agreement will be automatically renewed on the same contractual terms.
 Unitel Direct at any time are given the right to terminate your agreement with us (us being the company Unitel Direct at any time without notice.

-If you decide that you no longer require our services and wish to cancel the account within the 12 month period – then you may serve us with 30 days written notice or you may call and advise of this request and back this up in email or fax format, cancellation will not release you from your contractual duties, cancellation within the term period will result in the full contractual sum becoming due.If the account is cancelled then we require our work and wording that we have done for your website to be removed within 30 days of the expiry date, this will usually mean that we have to remove the work that we have inserted, we keep back-up copies of your sites condition before our work was installed.
+If you decide that you no longer require our services and wish to cancel the account within the 12 month period – then you may serve us with 30 days written notice or you may call and advise of this request and back this up in email or fax format, or alternatively you can download this letter and send it to our cancellations department via post, cancellation will not release you from your contractual duties, cancellation, within the term period will result in the full contractual sum becoming due.If the account is cancelled then we require our work and wording that we have done for your website to be removed within 30 days of the expiry date, this will usually mean that we have to remove the work that we have inserted, we keep back-up copies of your sites condition before our work was installed.
 This also includes all work that we have asked your website programmer or design agency to do on our behalf for you as our customer – FAILURE to remove any work which we have claimed as ours or any work that we have had imitated or copy and amended that have used or sent to you then you will be invoiced for the renewal.
 Failure to pay the renewal invoice within 14 days of receiving this then the account will become a bad debtor which will be passed onto our Debt Recovery department to recover the contractual sum due.
 All pages that we have created for you on our directory pages will be removed with your work and information and we may choose to put marketing material on the pages offering our services to potential customers.

 In some or certain cases for new advertisers or amendments to existing keywords we will or may require the sites “FTP” user name and passwords or the administration / password for the site to gain access to add in keywords and if required any “seo” “search engineering” “search engine optimisation” work in order to obtain rankings on the search engines.